chriseatontx/babelbot/ROADMAP.md

 ## Planned Features

 *   [ ] Add a graphical user interface (GUI) for easier configuration.
-*   [ ] Implement a more advanced combat logic to handle different enemy types.
+*   [ ] Implement a more advanced logic system to handle smart movement.
-*   [ ] Add support for multiple characters.
-*   [ ] Implement a system for automatically updating skill priorities based on game progress.

 ## Work in Progress